 I reach for this palette whenever I’m looking for a shimmery, metallic pop that will enhance my eyeshadow without overpowering the look I’ve already crafted.
 Given the fact that I’ve hand-selected each shade, it makes sense that I would reach for these colors so frequently.

-I could have easily listed my beloved Anastasia Beverly Hills Master Palette by Mario for nearly every option (*cough, cough: best color payoff, most versatile, best for traveling, most used), but that would have been hella boring.
-However, when I thought about it, there is no palette in my collection that I love more than my Master Palette.
+I could have easily listed my beloved Anastasia Beverly Hills Master Palette by Mario for nearly every category. (*cough, cough: best color payoff, most versatile, best for traveling, most used).
+However, my Perfect Palette Tag post would have been hella boring.
+Ultimately, there is no palette in my collection that I love more than my Master Palette.

-At first glance, the color scheme may appear boring.
-It is a perfect, grungy neutral palette.
-The colors are versatile enough that this palette can be used to create effortlessly glamorous, smoked-out looks and easy, everyday eye looks.
+At first glance, the color scheme looks boring.
+However, it is a perfect, grungy neutral palette.
+The colors are versatile enough that this palette can be used to create effortlessly glamorous, smoked-out looks as well as easy, everyday eye looks.

 In my humble opinion, this is the best eyeshadow palette that Anastasia Beverly Hills created.
-I die a little inside whenever I watch an Eyeshadow Palette Collection or Declutter where someone verbally or physically trashes this palette.
+I die a little inside whenever I watch an Eyeshadow Palette Collection video where someone verbally or physically trashes this palette.
 Check out my journey trying to pan the Master Palette by Mario.

-I love posts like this.
+I love posts like tag posts this.
 They’re eye-opening in the way that they make me more self-aware of my preferences.
-I wanted to list my ABH x Mario Palette for nearly every single category.
-I know the ins-and-outs of the Master Palette by Mario.
+For example, I wanted to list my Anastasia Beverly Hills x Mario Palette for nearly every single category.
+This is likely because I know the ins-and-outs of the Master Palette by Mario.

 Even though I may love my eyeshadow palettes, this tag has shown me that I need to slow down my purchases.
 I’m buying new palettes with such speed that I’m not getting a chance to fully vibe with each palette.
 Right now, it feels like I’ve been speed-dating my makeup.